How are wages displayed on Job Bank?

 For most occupations on the Job Bank website, a minimum, median and maximum wage estimates are displayed.

-The wages are specific to an occupation and provide information on the earnings of workers at the regional level.
-Wages for most occupations are also provided at the national and provincial level.
 In Canada, all jobs are associated with one specific occupational grouping which is determined by the National Occupational Classification.

 Who sets the wages that are available on Job Bank?